 Hirschfeld Kraemer has expertise in higher education that few firms can rival.
 We are always mindful of the human dynamics in academic settings.
 In representing higher education clients, our attorneys take on a variety of roles—including legal counselor, consultant, and confidant—and come up with creative solutions.
 Our goal is to be responsive, whether the matter is a long-term engagement requiring advanced planning or a sudden development that needs immediate attention.
 At Hirschfeld Kraemer, we offer legal assistance on student affairs and accreditation issues as well as a host of labor and employment law matters, including faculty and staff discipline and terminations, faculty tenure issues, union organizing and collective bargaining, campus workforce reductions and reorganizations, and executive employment agreements.
 We also have expertise addressing the unique legal issues that arise with church and religious-affiliated institutions.

 Hirschfeld Kraemer’s work on a recent merger is a case in point.
-Bill Ross, of counsel in the firm’s Santa Monica office, prepared the corporate documents, and San Francisco partner Natasha Baker, whose primary practice area is higher education law, offered counsel and advice on a wide range of issues, including employment law, accreditation, Department of Education compliance, and contracts.
+Bill Ross, of counsel in the firm’s Santa Monica office, prepared the corporate documents, and partners from the San Francisco office offered counsel and advice on a wide range of issues, including employment law, accreditation, Department of Education compliance, and contracts.

 Combination lawyer and project manager